Skip to content

 Identify Needs and Opportunities

 The next stage in the talent development process involves conducting a training needs analysis to identify which areas of L&D you should be focusing on.
-This will help you understand which skills your organization is lacking, and which areas of development you need to invest in.
+This will help you understand which skills your organization is lacking and which areas of development you need to invest in.
+Running a skills gap analysis at this step will help you accurately target training needs.

 Once you’ve done all your research and defined your goals and strategy, it’s time to design your talent development plan for employees.
 This means deciding what you are going to teach, how you are going to teach it, and what tools and resources you will need.

 Will training be practical or hands-on?
 Who will act as your instructors – your managers or external coaches?
-Will you use a learning management system to streamline development processes?
+Will you use a learning management system to simplify development processes?

 Promote Mentorship & Coaching in the Workplace

 The best talent development programs go beyond formal training and take into account the needs and learning styles of all employees.
-Consider using a range of talent development methods such as on-the-job learning, workplace mentorship programs, coaching in the workplace, performance coaching, e-learning, self-learning, or peer mentoring.
+Consider using a range of talent development methods, such as on-the-job learning, workplace mentorship programs, coaching in the workplace, performance coaching, e-learning, self-learning, or peer mentoring.
+Effective succession planning should also be included in your strategy to ensure organizational continuity.

 Create a Culture of Continuous Learning